 - Engage monthly with the ALSF High School & Universities Specialist to discuss goals and achievements as it relates to your goals.

-- Complete community service hours while making a lasting impact on helping to find the cure for community service.
+- Complete community service hours while making a lasting impact on helping to find the cure for childhood cancer.

 - Demonstrate your commitment as a student leader to your high school, community and future/current college.